rgrannell1/kea/README.md

 no infinite:        0
 classes:            "numeric"

-Thrown from xTake
+Thrown from xRepeat
-In the call xTake(-1, 1:3)
+In the call xRepeat(-1, 1:10)
 '
 ```

-* Functions don't discriminate between different types of vectors; lists, pairlists
-and typed vectors are all interchangable.

-* Kiwi is very easy to debug, thanks to input validation and automatically summarising bad input.

-* Kiwi functions work perfectly with base R functions.

-* Kiwi uses consistent naming conventions.

 ### Kiwi is Functional